-- A. A written response to all grievances shall be provided to the patient/representative, by the Patient Experience Coordinator or other appropriate individual within seven (7) business days of receipt of the grievance. - 1.
-The written response will include: - The name of the hospital contact person; - b.
-The steps taken on behalf of the patient to investigate the grievance; - c.
-The results of the grievance process; and - d.
-The date of completion; - All grievance response letters will be mailed to the patient's/representative's home address unless otherwise indicated. - If the grievance is received via email, the response may be sent via email. - There may be complications or circumstances that will not allow every grievance to be resolved during the seven (7)day timeframe. - If a response will take longer than seven (7) business days, the patient should be contacted by Patient Experience and advised that the hospital is working to resolve the grievance. - The patient or the patient's representative should be contacted a minimum of every fourteen (14) business days by Patient Experience until the grievance is responded to in writing. - If the grievance is not resolved within 30 days it must be reviewed by the Grievance Committee. - 5.
+- A written response to all grievances shall be provided to the Α. patient/representative, by the Patient Experience Coordinator or other appropriate individual within seven (7) business days of receipt of the grievance.
+1. - The written response will include: - a.
+The name of the hospital contact person: - The steps taken on behalf of the patient to investigate h the grievance; - The results of the grievance process; and c. - The date of completion; d. - All grievance response letters will be mailed to the 2. patient's/representative's home address unless otherwise indicated. - 3.
+If the grievance is received via email, the response may be sent via email. - 4 There may be complications or circumstances that will not allow every grievance to be resolved during the seven (7)day timeframe. - а If a response will take longer than seven (7) business days, the patient should be contacted by Patient Experience and advised that the hospital is working to resolve the grievance. - The patient or the patient's representative b. should be contacted a minimum of every fourteen (14) business days by Patient Experience until the grievance is responded to in writing. - If the grievance is not resolved within 30 days it C. must be reviewed by the Grievance Committee. - 5.
 All written responses will be retained by Patient Experience.

-V. GRIEVANCE COMMITTEE
+v.
+GRIEVANCE COMMITTEE

-A. The Ohio State University Wexner Medical Center Board has delegated oversight of the grievance management process to the Grievance Committee.
+The Ohio State University Wexner Medical Center Board has delegated Α oversight of the grievance management process to the Grievance Committee.

 - B. The Grievance Committee is comprised of an adequate number of qualified members to review and resolve the grievances the hospital receives. - C. The committee functions include: - 1.
-Facilitate grievance resolution when necessary - Review grievances quarterly to evaluate effectiveness of resolution process - Complete annual summary report for presentation to The Ohio State University Wexner Medical Center Board. - Submit patterns and trends to the Quality Management Department for possible incorporation into hospital performance improvement plan - Recommend operational modifications to senior hospital leadership in the event an immediate correction is necessary as a result of a patient grievance.
+Facilitate grievance resolution when necessary - 2.
+Review grievances quarterly to evaluate effectiveness of resolution process - 3.
+Complete annual summary report for presentation to The Ohio State University Wexner Medical Center Board. - Submit patterns and trends to the Quality Management Department for possible incorporation into hospital performance improvement plan - Recommend operational modifications to senior hospital leadership in the event an immediate correction is necessary as a result of a patient grievance.